-If "the seven spirits of God" referred to the one Holy Spirit, we would expect that some biblical passage, antecedent to the book of Revelation, would connect the Spirit of God to some seven-fold aspect.
-This expectation is overwhelmingly confirmed by the number of writers who have attempted to find just such an antecedent in Isa 11.2-3, and less often in Rom 12.6-8.
-Having ruled out these passages, however, we conclude that no biblical passage characterizes the Holy Spirit with a sevenfold aspect.
+If the Revelation had referred to the one Holy Spirit with a metaphorical abstraction like "the seven spirits of God," we would expect that some biblical passage, antecedent to the book of Revelation, would connect the Spirit of God to some seven-fold aspect.
+Our expectation is overwhelmingly echoed through the centuries by the number of writers who have attempted to find just such an antecedent abstraction in Isaiah 11.2-3, and less often in Romans 12.6-8.
+However, having ruled out these passages as failing to provided such an antecedent, we conclude that no biblical passage characterizes or alludes to the Holy Spirit by His multi-fold aspects.
+On the contrary, even pneumatological passages like 1 Corinthians 12 that speak of the manifold gifts of the Holy Spirit, and the diverse subjects that He baptizes, repeatedly emphasize the oneness of the Holy Spirit (1Co 12.4,8,9,11,13).